-Once a potential SEND has been identified, the school will employ the graduated approach to meeting the pupil's needs by:
+Once a potential SEND has been identified, and as per the 'Hardwick Pathway for SEND Pupils' (Appendix 2), the school will employ the graduated approach to meeting the pupil's needs by:

 - Establishing a clear assessment of the pupil's needs. - Planning, with the pupil's parents/carers, the interventions and support to be put in place, as well as the expected impact on progress, development and behaviour, along with a clear date for review. - Implementing the interventions, with the support of the SENCO. - Reviewing the effectiveness of the interventions, and making any necessary revisions.